Photo by Matthew Henry / Unsplash

 We got the following output:

 The deployment to the production branch can take some time, depending on how many deployments are in the queue.
-Think of multiple teams working with the same database, and others teams created a deploy request before you.
+Think of multiple teams working with the same database and other teams creating a deploy request before you.

 Delete the branch